 We compared detailed dynamics of the excited-state absorption for C60 in solution, thin films, and entrapped in an inorganic sol-gel glass matrix.
 Our results demonstrate that the microscopic morphology of the C60 molecules plays a crucial role in determining the relaxation dynamics.
 This is a key factor for applications in optical limiting for nanosecond pulses using reverse saturable absorption.
-We find that the dynamics of our C60-glass composites occur on long (ns) timescales, comparable to those in solution; thin film samples, by contrast, show rapid decay (60-sol-gel glass composites contain C60 in a molecular dispersion, and are suitable candidates for solid-state optical limiting.
-Multispectral analysis of the decay dynamics in solution allows accurate determination of both the intersystem crossing time (600±100ps) and the relative strengths of the singlet and triplet excited-state cross sections as a function of wavelength from 450-950 nm.
+We find that the dynamics of our C60-glass composites occur on long (ns) timescales, comparable to those in solution; thin film samples, by contrast, show rapid decay (<20 picoseconds).
+These results demonstrate that C60-sol-gel glass composites contain C60 in a molecular dispersion, and are suitable candidates for solid-state optical limiting.
+Multispectral analysis of the decay dynamics in solution allows accurate determination of both the intersystem crossing time (600 ± 100 ps) and the relative strengths of the singlet and triplet excited-state cross sections as a function of wavelength from 450-950 nm.
 The triplet excited-state cross section is greater than that for the singlet excited-state over the range from 620-810 nm.

 ASJC Scopus subject areas